 Planning with Fire: Balancing Growth and Safety in Fire Hazard Areas

-Jude Hudson is editor-in-chief of Western City and principal of Hudson + Associates, a Sacramento-based communications consulting firm.
-She can be reached at email@example.com.
+Jude Hudson is editor in chief of Western City and principal of Hudson + Associates, a Sacramento-based communications consulting firm.
+She can be reached at firstname.lastname@example.org.

 In October 2007, nearly half a million people evacuated Southern California communities, fleeing fires driven by Santa Ana winds of up to 100 miles per hour.
 These wildfires affected lives and businesses in seven counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara and Ventura.

 The fires destroyed 2,180 residences, 922 out- buildings and six commercial buildings, ac cording to the California Office of Emergency Services.
 Twenty-three separately named fires burned approximately 800 square miles; 96 firefighters were injured and seven people died.
 Four years earlier in five of those same counties, 14 fires burned 1,150 square miles over a two-week period, destroying 3,631 homes, injuring 246 people and killing 24.

 California ’s catastrophic fires raise a number of questions about fire safety and land use planning.
 Does it make sense to build homes in high-risk fire hazard areas?
 What are communities doing to reduce their exposure to fire risks?
 What role should government play in protecting people and property from wildfires?

 State Updates Building and Fire Regulations